Zone 0: California's Ember-Resistant 5-Foot Zone (2026)

 What has to leave the first 5 feet around my house?

-Under the current draft: combustible mulch, bark, and dead or living vegetation right against the structure; wood fencing, gates, or arbors attached to the house; stored combustibles like firewood, lumber, and trash/recycling bins; and anything flammable under or on top of a deck.
+Under the current draft: combustible mulch, bark, and dead or living vegetation right against the structure; new combustible fencing or gates (repairs to existing fences are permitted, but where a fence attaches to the house the draft calls for a 5-foot noncombustible segment); stored combustibles like firewood, lumber, and trash/recycling bins; and anything flammable under or on top of a deck.
 Hardscape (gravel, pavers, concrete, decomposed granite) and noncombustible containers are the replacements the draft describes.

 Ready to make the first 5 feet ember-resistant?
 Find contractors in your county: